No Free Lunch for Approximate MCMC: Discussion

 Several recent papers, including \cite{bierkens2016zig} and \cite{bouchard2017bouncy}, propose continuous-time Markov processes that occasionally ``change directions'' at random times that are more likely to occur in low-density regions of the target distribution.
 While our results do not apply to the original continuous-time process, they do give bounds on the pseudospectral gap for the discrete-time ``skeleton" chain that records the location and time of each direction change.
 As a result, the basic conclusions apply.

 The ScaLE algorithm of \cite{pollock2016scalable} is a recent and very promising approach to subsampling Monte Carlo.
 This algorithm is based on the convergence of a Markov process \textit{with killing} to its \textit{quasistationary} distribution, rather than the convergence of a Markov process \textit{without killing} to its \textit{stationary} distribution.
-As such, Theorems \ref{ThmMainGenThm} and \ref{ThmMainGenThmNonRev} do not apply directly.
+As such, results such as Theorem \ref{thm:SpecGapBound} do not apply directly.

 We outline the technical problem.
-The main ingredient of our simple proofs is the ``warm start'' bound of Theorem \ref{LemmaGenWarmStartBound}.
+The main ingredient of our simple proofs is the ``warm start'' bound of Inequality \eqref{eq:WarmStart}.
 We are not aware of any analogous bound for the convergence of Markov processes with killing to their quasistationary distributions (though see \textit{e.g.} \cite{van1991quasi, diaconis2014quantitative} for analogous results for discrete Markov chains).
-Such a bound would be implied by any sensible estimate of the constant $C$ appearing in Theorem 2 of \cite{wang2017theoretical}.
+Such a bound would be implied by any sensible estimate of the constant $C$ appearing in Theorem 2 of \cite{Wang2019TheoQSMC}.